ibiene-ds/ibiene-ds.github.io/_posts/2022-09-01-enhancing-targeting-accuracy.md

 - **F1-score**: Harmonic mean of Precision and Recall.
 A good F1-score comes when there is a balance between precision and recall.

-As well, the feature importances and permutation importances of the various input variables are shown below:
+As well, the feature importances and permutation importances of the various input variables are shown below.
+This shows the key drivers behind the delivery club signups, which in this case are: Distance from store and Transaction Count.

 ![alt text](/img/posts/rf-classification-feature-importance.png "Random Forest Feature Importance Plot")
 <br>